bfrgoncalves/INNUENDO_PROCESS_CONTROLLER/README.md

 Performance Computer (HPC), with the help of SLURM process manager.

-In this repository you can find the source code regarding the **INNUENDO frontend server** and its associated RESTful API.
+In this repository you can find the source code regarding the **INNUENDO process controller** and its associated RESTful API.

 > **Installation**